YassinAnalytics/recommender-fantasy-football-picker/README.md

 <img width="945" height="563" alt="image" src="https://github.com/user-attachments/assets/eee875e2-fe34-4d79-b7c4-f62e4f6f43a7" />

 We observe that player prices are unevenly distributed across positions.
-Strikers show the widest price range — while most have similar values, a few outliers stand out with extremely high prices, but this concerns only a small number of players.
+Strikers show the widest price range, while most have similar values, a few outliers stand out with extremely high prices, but this concerns only a small number of players.

 A similar trend is seen among attacking midfielders, though the disparities are less extreme.